 - Doctor of Philosophy.

-The Graduate Catalog provides detailed information.
+The Graduate and Professional Catalog provides detailed information.

 Several academic scholarships are available for undergraduate teaching candidates through the academic departments in the College of Education; other scholarships are also available through the University.
 Information about departmental scholarships and application forms may be obtained at the College of Education Website.
 Information on University scholarships may be obtained by calling (936) 294-1672.